indicwiki-iiit/Football-players/README.md

 * clubname_scraping.py-- This is the sraping code used for extracting clubname of a player.

 ## Converting _to_pickle.py:
-Github file Link:
+> Github folder Link:

 This file contains code for reading the dataset and generating a pickle file

 ## genXML.py
-Github file Link:
+> Github folder Link:

 This file used in importing the standard format of xml of male foot ball players.
-Github file Link:
+> Github folder Link:

 This file used in importing the standard format of xml of female football players.